Young Nicholas (1798 ship)

 Young Nicholas was built in Holland in 1790 under another name.
 The British captured her in 1798 and Prinsep & Saunders purchased her and named her Young Nicholas.
 She made one voyage under license from the British East India Company (EIC) that resulted in legal difficulties.
-Next she had a short, unsuccessful cruise as a privateer that resulted in a French privateer capturing her in a single-ship action, but then releasing her.
-Lastly, she made a third cruise that resulted in French privateer capturing her, the Royal Navy recapturing her, and her being wrecked in a hurricane.
+Next, she had a short, unsuccessful cruise as a privateer that resulted in a French privateer capturing her in a single-ship action, but then releasing her.
+Lastly, she made a third cruise that resulted in a French privateer capturing her, the Royal Navy recapturing her, and her being wrecked in a hurricane.
 This cruise too resulted in legal difficulties culminating in a notable court case.

 Career

 Young Nicholas entered Lloyd's Register (LR) in 1798 with D. Ferris, master, Prinsep & Co., owners, and trade London-Cape of Good Hope.
 However, Young Nicholas's first voyage, in 1798, was to St Petersburg.
 In September she was at Elsinore, and by end-September had returned to Elsinore from there.